OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 }
 ```

 ...which was *fine*, but not as efficient as it could have been.
-A value was then 16 bytes: the biggest value possible was an 8 byte pointer, and we need metadata to store its type, requiring an extra 8 bytes for alignment reasons.
+A value was then 16 bytes: the biggest value possible was a pointer, so 8 bytes, but we need metadata to store its type, requiring an extra 8 bytes for alignment reasons.
 Which again is *fine*, but we can do better.
 Since in practice pointers don't actually need all 8 bytes they're given, we can use [NaN boxing](https://leonardschuetz.ch/blog/nan-boxing/)
 to make both a pointer and its type fit all in 8 bytes, and sneak in more performance that way.